HenkKin/DataAccessClient/README.md

 ### (Breaking) Changes

 ####  7.0.1: Added option to disable UtcDateTimePropertyEntityBehavior
 ####  8.0.1: Removed UtcDateTimePropertyEntityBehavior options and properties with types DateTime and Nullable DateTime no longer default to Utc.
 THIS IS A BREAKING CHANGE.
 You have to do that in your own modelbuilder with a convention.
+#### 10.1.0: Modified IRowversionable to IRowversionable<TRowVersionableType> to support SqlServer and PostgreSQL and maybe other relational databases.

-For example
+Version 8.0.1: For example
 ```csharp

 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)